Guide for contributors

 circe uses three testing libraries: Discipline, ScalaCheck, and ScalaTest, and organizes tests according to the following guidelines:

-• In general tests live in the tests sub-project.
-This allows e.g. tests for codecs in the core module to be able to use the Jawn parser without circular dependencies between sub-projects.
+sub-project.
+This allows e.g. tests for codecs in the core module to be able to use the Jawn parser without circular dependencies between sub-projects. - For experimental or stand-alone modules, it may be appropriate for tests to live in the project.

-• Write tests that verify laws using Discipline whenever you can, then property-based tests using ScalaCheck, then behavior-driven tests.
+, which provides many useful type class instances and other tools. - Write tests that verify laws using Discipline whenever you can, then property-based tests using ScalaCheck, then behavior-driven tests.

-• An assertion in properties (inside check) should be written with ===.
+- An assertion in regular tests should be written with

 Update the documentation